benhutton/action_button/README.markdown

+Original version at http://github.com/vigetlabs/action_button.
+This version removes the LowPro AJAX code.

 ActionButton
 ============

 This provides helpers for creating a non-AJAX form containing a single button element.
 Using a button element allows the actions to be safe, not javascript dependent, and easily styled.

-This plugin also includes a custom version of the lowpro javascript library, and a helper for adding a unobtrusive javascript snippet to handle AJAX form submission of the button.

 Methods and Options
 -------------------